 Danville Community College has implemented a new student information software system.
 As a result, students have access to enhanced services and certain commonly used terms have changed.
-Students are now able to register via the Internet and/or telephone using IVR (Interactive Voice Response).
-For instructions on using these new options, you may visit the DCC web site at www.dcc.vccs.edu or pick up an information booklet from the Admission Office, Room 108 in the Wyatt Building.
-Information is also included in the class schedule.
+Students are now able to register via the Internet..
+For instructions on using the internet options, you may visit the DCC web site at www.dcc.vccs.edu or pick up an information booklet from the Admission Office, Room 108 in the Wyatt Building.
+Registration information is also included in the class schedule.

 New terminology used is as follows:

 Current System New System

 Drop one class,

 add another Swap

 Curriculum Plan

 Credits Units